platers/obsidian-linter/docs/docs/settings/yaml-rules.md

 Alias: `format-yaml-array`

-Allows for the formatting of regular YAML arrays as either multi-line or single-line and `tags` and `aliases` are allowed to have some Obsidian specific YAML formats.
-Note that single string to single-line goes from a single string entry to a single-line array if more than 1 entry is present.
-The same is true for single string to multi-line except it becomes a multi-line array.
+Allows for the formatting of regular YAML arrays as either multi-line or single-line and `tags` and `aliases` are allowed to have some Obsidian specific YAML formats. **Note: that single string to single-line goes from a single string entry to a single-line array if more than 1 entry is present.
+The same is true for single string to multi-line except it becomes a multi-line array.**

 ### Options